risharma27/genproduction/README.md

 Users generate gridpacks using the `gridpack_generation.sh` script, specifying the model and process.
 For **central production**, the gridpack, Pythia fragment, number of events, and other metadata are provided to the NPS MC contact.
 For **local validation**, the gridpack is processed with `cmsDriver.py` to create GEN-SIM or full AOD workflows.
 Jobs are submitted using CRAB, with fragments and configs matching the target campaign.

-For a new signal model (e.g. vector-like leptons), the corresponding UFO model must also be provided.
-This example uses the vector-like lepton model available in [GitHub/blah](#) .

 ## 📋 Prerequisites

 - A CMSSW release aligned with the target campaign.
 - Active grid proxy (`voms-proxy-init`).
 - Access to CRAB client and gridpack tools.
+- A BSM model UFO file (contact a theorist for this).
--  Required cards/fragments in correct format (Dicuss this with the NPS MC contact)
+- Required cards/fragments in correct format (discuss this with the NPS MC contact).

 ## 📖 TWikis to read beforehand
 - Basic MadGraph tutorial: [TWiki> CMSPublic Web>WebPreferences>MadgraphTutorial](https://twiki.cern.ch/twiki/bin/view/CMSPublic/MadgraphTutorial)